Updated on November 26, 2022

 - Cindy’s plan to get a kiss from Yogi (involving mistletoe by the metric ton).

 - The lodge owner putting her bratty nephew in his place.
-I know, not very “holiday spirit”-y, but he had it coming.
+While not usually in the spirit of a holiday special, the kid deserved it.

 - Huck singing “Clementine” as a Christmas party song.
 This prompts an appropriate slightly-early Christmas gift from Doggy Daddy to Augie (earmuffs).